Hamza-Zulfiqar-6436/customer-churn-analysis-powerbi/README.md

-# Customer Churn Analysis Using Power BI
+# Customer Churn Analysis Using Power BI.

 ## Project Overview
 This project analyzes customer churn behavior for a telecom company using Power BI.